Oksenss/practice/README.md

 # practice

-This line was modified manually
+This line was modified manually during conflict resolution

+New line was added locally